 Buy in bulk

 Buy in bulk when things are cheaper.
-Cut larger portions of meat
+Products like meat can be

 Shop less often

 If you usually go shopping each week, try shopping once a

 fortnight.
 This will help get you into the habit of using all the

 food in your pantry before you buy more.